 To Milan and Rome with Amma (2007)

 Screen Shot 2017-04-17 at 9.51.50 PM.png

-Many bridges cross the Tiber River, some of them dating from the time of ancient Rome.
-The oldest is the Ponte (bridge) Sant’Angelo that leads to the Castelo Sant’Angelo.
+Many bridges cross the Tiber River, some dating back to ancient Rome.
+The oldest is the Ponte Sant’Angelo, which leads to Castello Sant’Angelo.
 I took a picture of this bridge from within our moving bus.
 The bridge was built in the 2nd century AD and is still in good working condition.
-Looking at these sturdy structures Amma would often say that in the olden times they built things to stand the test of time – how many of our current buildings would be around for another hundred years, let alone thousand years would be a moot question.
+Looking at these sturdy structures, Amma would often say that in the olden times they built things to stand the test of time – how many of our current buildings would be around for another hundred years, let alone a thousand years, would be a moot question.

 Screen Shot 2017-04-17 at 9.52.00 PM.png